 - read the transcript of some of the latest conference calls,

-- do google search about the company and read key articles.
+- do a Google search about the company and read key articles.

 3) How do you know where to begin?

 - For filtering, begin with Screener and filter companies based on one’s preferred parameters.

 - and then and keep on rejecting the companies that do not meet basic criteria.
 The customisable excel template helps at this stage.